 When explaining what computers actually were was out of the way, the real challenge began—to explain the methodology of simulation.
 So how did the pioneers of computational social science motivate their use of computer simulation?

 With or without quotations from Francis Bacon’s Of Simulation and Dissimulation, many authors make the point that simulation has been a methodology since before digital computers.

 Simulation may be traced back to the beginning of time—be it the make-believe world of the child at play, or the adult make-believe world of the stage.

 … writes Harry Harman in a 1961 white paper for the military subsidiary System Development Corporation.
 Herbert Simon also points to pre-digital computer simulation in his Sciences of the Artificial (1969).
 In particular, he mentions the MONIAC—an analog simulator of Keynesian economics.

 Another idea—often championed by the prolific behavioral scientist couple John and Jeanne Gullahorn (see, e.g., this paper)—is that breaking down the code in appropriate blocks and linking them by mechanisms corresponding to the real system can help researchers to reason about cause and effect.
 This argument was formalized by the computational thinking movement (maybe not a movement, but anyway) of the 1980s.

 As a way to do experiments otherwise impossible

-This was perhaps the most common motivation, and one that perhaps fallen slightly out of fashion.
+This was perhaps the most common motivation and one that possibly fell slightly out of fashion.
 Quoting the psychologist Kenneth Colby